Lichenicolous fungus: Modern research methods

 These modern techniques have revealed a high diversity of lichen-associated fungi, many of which remain undetected by traditional methods.
 For instance, DNA fingerprinting techniques have shown a high diversity of lichen-associated fungi that does not necessarily correlate with the presence of externally visible lichenicolous fungi.
 Next-generation sequencing studies of lichen mycobiomes in various habitats, from Arctic to alpine environments, have further expanded our understanding of the diversity and distribution of these fungi.

-The application of these advanced methods suggests that the actual number of lichenicolous fungal species may far exceed current estimates, potentially reaching 3,000–5,000 species.
-This indicates substantial potential for discovering new species and genera through the continued application of molecular methods.
+These molecular methods suggest that the true number of lichenicolous fungal species may far exceed current estimates, perhaps reaching 3,000–5,000.
+Traditional microscopy nevertheless remains essential, particularly for understanding the physical interactions between parasite and host.
+Distinguishing foreign hyphae within a lichen thallus from those of the mycobiont itself is still difficult, and in practice most taxonomic work now combines microscopic and molecular evidence.

-Despite these advances, traditional microscopy remains essential in the study of lichenicolous fungi, particularly for understanding their physical interactions with host lichens.
-However, distinguishing foreign hyphae within lichen thalli from the mycobiont proper remains a significant challenge, highlighting the need for integrating both traditional and modern research approaches.

 Cross-taxon analysis

 Cross-taxon analysis is a research method used to study the correlation between different taxonomic groups by analysing their diversity patterns.
 In the context of lichenicolous fungi, this method helps understand how the diversity of these fungi relates to their lichen hosts.
 By collecting data on both lichens and lichenicolous fungi from the same habitats, researchers can identify patterns and relationships between the two groups.
 For example, studies in the Koralpe Mountains of Austria have shown that the diversity of lichenicolous fungi closely follows the diversity of their lichen hosts, suggesting that lichens can be used as indicators to predict the presence and diversity of these fungi.

 This approach uses statistical techniques like co-correspondence analysis to create predictive models, which have shown that certain lichen species, especially those that are abundant and widely distributed, can reliably indicate the diversity of lichenicolous fungi.
 This method not only enhances our understanding of the ecological relationships between lichens and lichenicolous fungi but also provides a practical tool for biodiversity conservation.
 By using lichens as surrogate indicators, researchers can more efficiently identify and protect areas with high biodiversity, particularly in underexplored regions.